a25patel/data-structures/data_types/numbers_1.md

 * title: JS threeOdds

 ### !question
-## Three Odds

-Write a function named threeOdds that takes 2 numbers and returns true if there are 3 odd numbers _between_ those two numbers
+Write a function named `threeOdds` that takes 2 numbers and returns `true` if there are 3 odd numbers _between_ those two numbers.

 Example:

 - If you pass `0,2` it should return `false` because the only number between 0 and 2 is 1
-- If you pass `0,6` it should return `true` because between 0 and six (the numbers 1,2,3,4,5) there are three odds - 1, 3 and 5
+- If you pass `0,6` it should return `true` because between 0 and 6 (the numbers 1,2,3,4,5) there are three odds - 1, 3 and 5

 ### !end-question

 ### !placeholder